keithort/VerticalLatency/data/portfolio/5/index.md

   - Drupal
   - CSS built using Sass with Compass
   - Photoshop
-thumbnail: './5.png'
+featuredImage: 5.png
-abstract: The site needed an updated header and some elements to be cleaned up.
+description: The site needed an updated header and some elements to be cleaned up.
 employer: Bonnier
 ---